 Systems engineering undergraduates who wish to improve their employment and earnings prospects are encouraged to pursue master’s degrees.
 It is not uncommon for one to enter the field with a bachelor’s degree to gain a bit of experience before attending grad school.

-Many employers prefer to hire candidates with master’s degrees in systems engineering, especially in positions with managerial potential.
-Doctorates are generally only required for university and research positions.
 There are two primary types of master’s in systems engineering programs: 1) master’s degrees in highly specialized concentrations, and 2) general programs for engineers already working in specific disciplines.
-Which type one chooses can influence his or her coursework significantly, but that’s not the case with most admissions requirements.
+Which type one chooses can influence their coursework significantly, but that’s not the case with most admissions requirements.

 The following admissions requirements are common in systems engineering graduate programs: